How to authenticate your personal domain name

 For example, we introduced this: lancervotrebusiness.xyz in order to generate the three CNAMEs.

-The list of the three CNAMEs will then appear in a table (number 6 in the image).
+The list of the three CNAMEs will then be displayed in a table (number 6 in the image).

 Please add the CNAME records that were given to you to your platform.